Axelfoley85/gmail-to-discord-script/README.md

 ## 2. create new script on https://script.google.com

-copy the contents of the file `sendMailToDiscord.js` into it
+Copy the contents of the file `sendMailToDiscord.js` into it.

+Make sure to replace the e-mail with yours!

+Along the lines you might have to allow specific permissions.

 ## 3. set webhook in script settings